DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ### Cookies and User Roles Limitations in Child Windows

-TestCafe can only preserve one set of browser storage contents at the time.
-Child windows have the same cookies, local/session storage contents as the parent window.

-[User Roles](./authentication.md#user-roles) use cookies and browser/local storage contents.
+TestCafe's [User Roles](./authentication.md#user-roles) preserve browser storage contents (cookies, `localStorage` and `sessionStorage`).
 A [TestCafe instance](../../reference/testcafe-api/testcafe/README.md) can only have one active User Role at a time.

-Child windows have the same user role active as the parent window.
-If a user role changes in any browser window, that role activates in the remaining windows.
+If you switch between roles in any browser window, cookies and local/session storage contents inside that role are applied to the remaining windows.